Skip to main content

 In the midst of efforts to preserve existing buildings, and in some cases to adapt and retrofit them through remodelling, it is important to examine the underlying temporal concepts as a comparison between prognosis and reality.
 This is also linked to the examination of two traditional concepts of architecture, repairable and recyclable construction.

-Building has always required an interdisciplinary approach - all the more so with the increasing demands of sustainability, where the different perspectives of the players often need to be familiarised with first.
-The symposium offers a platform for those working and researching in the fields of architecture, civil engineering, conservation and restoration as well as building conservation in general to promote inter- and transdisciplinary diversity and facilitate dialogue between the players.
+Construction has always required an interdisciplinary approach – especially with the increasing demands of sustainability, where the different perspectives of the parties involved often need to be familiarised with first.
+The symposium offers a platform for those working and researching in the fields of architecture, civil engineering, conservation and restauration as well as building conservation in general to promote inter- and transdisciplinary diversity and facilitate dialogue between the stakeholders.

-The symposium will take place from 3 to 5 June 2024 ("Lunch-to-Lunch") at the Potsdam University of Applied Sciences and is linked to a half-day excursion.
+The symposium will take place from the 3rd to the 5th of June 2024 ("Lunch-to-Lunch") at the University of Applied Sciences Potsdam and is linked to a half-day excursion.

 A Registration for the symposium is now possible.
 The programme is available for download.